 - Volatility: The market volatility observed in some digital currencies can lead to large gains or large losses.
 Trading and investing in crypto is not for everyone, especially those with a low pain threshold or aversion to risk.

-- Illegal activities: Due to the fact that digital currency transactions generally provide identity security, many people operating outside the law are thought to use digital currency for illegal activities.
-These activities could include money laundering, “dark web” transactions, and drug and human trafficking.
+- Illegal activities: Because digital currency transactions generally provide identity security, many people operating outside the law are thought to use digital currency for illegal activities.
+These activities could include money laundering, dark web transactions, drug purchases and human trafficking.

 Like many other financial markets, the cryptocurrency market has evolved its own jargon.
 Some of the key terms used by market operators are defined below.